rcortes-b/swingy-Java/DevelopmentNotes.md

 ## To Refactor
 	- GuiBuilder is ugly code, I can improve something 100% (Some functions are not intuitive due to its multi-use)!!!

+## THOUGHTS
+	- OUT OF GAME THE DB MAY BE MODIFIED, CAREFUL
+	-